From Cleveland to Rocky Top: Camden Sewell's journey to making Tennessee baseball history

 Sewell has come a long way both on and off the bump.

+"It's always funny.
+When he was here, he spoke about five or six words a day--not very emotional.
+I love to see him out there pitching, celebrating, getting fired up and becoming emotional from time to time.
+You never really saw that in his personal life while he was walking the halls here," Turner explained.

-Now, he's playing in Omaha for the second time in three years, and he and his family are not taking moments like this for granted.
+Now, Camden is playing in Omaha for the second time in three years, and he and his family are not taking moments like this for granted.

+His father explained, "To know what they've gone through and what they've been through...I mean, I'm almost in tears right now talking.
+This has been a very emotional week."

+"We're extremely proud, and we're very much aware of how special this is and the ride we've got to go on with our kid and this program."

 With his appearance in Saturday's game against LSU, Sewell becomes the first player in Tennessee program history to appear in two College World Series.